Where can I find the application to apply to Chadron State College?

 How is the decision about my application made?

-Chadron State College is an open enrollment institution.
-If you meet eligibility requirements (including proof of adequate financial resources) and provide all materials required for admission, you will be admitted.
+If you meet eligibility requirements (includes minimum required GPA for respective grade level on a 4.0 scale, proof of English proficiency, and proof of adequate financial resources) and provide all materials required for admission, you will be admitted.

 I have submitted my online application.
 What other documents will I need to provide for admission to Chadron State College?